samsisle/vercel-integration/README.md

 ## How to set up and run this integration

 1. Fork this repository and deploy to Vercel.
+This repository serves as the integration project.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/project?template=https://github.com/samsisle/vercel-integration)